"Our obligation as educators is to entrust in our students the abilities to create conscious citizens who are vocal about reexamining their society."

 ABOUT

 Jorge Santos was born and raised in Queens, NY.
-He is a restorative justice coordinator and teacher leader in the NYC public school system.
+He is a restorative justice coordinator and teacher leader.
 Jorge has been a grade team leader, contributed to the instructional leadership team, and part of his school’s equity team.
 His educational approach focuses on creating anti-racist and equitable learning environments through restorative practices.

 Jorge Santos has presented at various conferences and panel discussions around restorative justice, racial equity, diversifying curriculum and developing structures to promote anti-racist school culture.
 He has done restorative development and curriculum work with Rutgers University, City Year, and Valley Stream School District.
 Jorge has presented at Stamford University, Mental Health Technology Transfer Center Network, St. John’s University Sociology Department, the NYC Men Teach program, the 15th annual CUNY BMI Conference, and the EL Education National Conference.